tomasvotava/fastapi-sso/docs/how-to-guides/use-with-fastapi-security.md

-from fastapi import FastAPI, Depends, HTTPException, Security, Request from fastapi.responses import RedirectResponse from fastapi.security import APIKeyCookie  # this is the part that puts the lock icon to the docs from fastapi_sso import OpenID, GoogleSSO  # pip install fastapi-sso
+from fastapi import FastAPI, Depends, HTTPException, Security, Request from fastapi.responses import RedirectResponse from fastapi.security import APIKeyCookie  # this is the part that puts the lock icon to the docs from fastapi_sso.sso.google import GoogleSSO  # pip install fastapi-sso from fastapi_sso.sso.base import OpenID

 from jose import jwt  # pip install python-jose[cryptography]